gvisbeen/KubernetesSubmissions/log_output/README.md

-## 1.3 Declarative approach
+## 1.4 The project: step 2

-Created a deployment yaml file in:
+Created a deployment yaml file of the project in:

 manifests/deployment.yaml